 MANILA, Philippines – Groups supporting the Freedom of Information (FOI) bill marched to Mendiola on Monday afternoon, November 12, the eve of a crucial House of Representatives committee hearing on the bill.

-the bill to a vote.
-Caricature by the Right to Know, Right
+DRIBBLING FOI?
+Advocates blame House committee on public information chairman Ben Evardone for failing to put the bill to a vote.
+Caricature by the Right to Know, Right Now! coalition |

 One of these groups, the FOI Youth Initiative (FYI), slammed members of the House Committee on Public Information for a "long overdue" meeting on the FOI bill, attributing this to "excuses."
 One of these is the lack of an available room as committee chair Rep Ben Evardone said last October 9.